Queenstown · New Zealand

 Where to Stay in Queenstown 2026 | Best Areas + Hotel Map

 Queenstown is New Zealand's adventure capital, dramatically set between the Remarkables mountains and Lake Wakatipu.
-Despite its small size (15,000 permanent residents), it offers world-class skiing, bungy jumping, jet boating, and Lord of the Rings scenery.
+Despite its relatively small urban area (around 25,000+ residents, with the total area reaching nearly 30,000 including seasonal workers), it offers world-class skiing, bungy jumping, jet boating, and Lord of the Rings scenery.
 Accommodation ranges from backpacker hostels to luxury lodges with million-dollar views.

 Editor's Pick for First-Timers